-A complainant may then meet with Campus Police to develop a Safety Action Plan, which is a plan for campus police and the victim to reduce the risk of harm while on campus or coming and going from campus.
-This plan may include, but is not limited to escorts, special parking arrangements, providing a temporary cellphone, changing classroom location, or allowing a student to complete assignments from home, etc.
+A Complainant may then meet with UNT Dallas PD to develop a Safety Action Plan, which is a plan for UNT Dallas PD and the victim to reduce the risk of harm while on campus or coming and going from campus.
+This plan may include, but is not limited to, escorts, special parking arrangements, providing a temporary cellphone, changing classroom location, or allowing a student to complete assignments from home, etc.

-UNT Dallas cannot apply for a legal order of protection, no contact order or restraining order for a victim from the applicable jurisdiction(s).
+UNT Dallas cannot apply for a legal order of protection, no contact order, or restraining order for a victim from the applicable jurisdiction(s).
 The victim is required to apply directly for these services in conjunction with local law enforcement.
 Protection from abuse orders may be available through filing an application for protective order with the clerk of the court.
 UNT Dallas may issue a no contact order if deemed appropriate or at the request of the victim or accused.
-To the extent of the victim's cooperation and consent, university offices will work cooperatively to ensure that the complainant's health, physical safety, work, and academic status are protected, pending the outcome of a formal university investigation of the complaint.
+To the extent of the victim's cooperation and consent, UNT Dallas offices will work cooperatively to ensure that the Complainant's health, physical safety, work, and academic status are protected, pending the outcome of a formal UNT Dallas investigation of the complaint.

-Personal identifiable information about the victim will be treated as confidential and only shared with individuals with a specific need to know who are investigating/adjudicating the complaint or delivering resources or support services to the complainant (for example, publicly available record-keeping for purposes of Clery Act reporting and disclosures will be made without inclusion of identifying information about the victim, as defined in 42 USC 1395 (a) (20).)
-Further, the institution will maintain as confidential, any accommodations or protective measures provided to the victim to the extent that maintaining such confidentiality would not impair the ability of the institution to provide the accommodations or protective measures.
+Personal identifiable information about the victim will be treated as confidential and only shared with individuals with a specific need to know who are investigating/adjudicating the complaint or delivering resources or support services to the Complainant (for example, publicly available record-keeping for purposes of Clery Act reporting and disclosures will be made without inclusion of identifying information about the victim, as defined in 42 USC 1395 (a) (20).)
+Further, UNT Dallas will maintain as confidential, any accommodations or protective measures provided to the victim to the extent that maintaining such confidentiality would not impair the ability of UNT Dallas to provide the accommodations or protective measures.

-UNT Dallas does not publish the name of crime victims nor house identifiable information regarding victims in the PD Daily Crime Log or online.
+UNT Dallas does not publish the name of crime victims nor house identifiable information regarding victims in the Dallas PD Daily Crime Log or online.
 Students may request that directory information on file be removed from public sources by request at: